xi-project/xi-filelib/UPGRADE.md

 * Resource stuff moved from FileRepository to ResourceRepository
 * All identifiable (resource, file, folder) constructors are now private.
 Use create() function to instantiate.
 * RandomizeNamePlugin now uses Rhumsaa::uuid4() and generates an UUID based random name
+* Renamed Platform (under Backend) to BackendAdapter for consistency's sake (everything else already uses this)
 * ZendSlugifier is gone.
 If you use beautifurls, use the following replacement slugifier to get absolute 100% backwards compatibility.: